-Consistent with the Agency's approach to simplify and streamline the regulatory approaches for combination products in general, RMAT-based combination products are generally reviewed under a single application.
-Devices intended for use with a specific RMAT may, together with the RMAT, be considered to comprise a combination product and be evaluated for marketing under a BLA in the Center for Biologics Evaluation and Research (CBER).
+Consistent with section 503(g)(1)(B) of the FD&C Act, added by the Cures Act, and the Agency's approach to simplifying and streamlining the regulatory requirements for combination products in general, single entity combination products are generally reviewed under a single application.29 Devices intended for use with a specific RMAT may, together with the RMAT, be considered to comprise a biologic-led combination product and be evaluated for marketing under a BLA in the Center for Biologics Evaluation and Research (CBER), with consulting review by other center(s) as appropriate.30

-Some devices that can be used with approved RMATs may be evaluated independently as standalone devices using premarket submissions pathways identified in section III.B.
-Examples include general use devices used in recovery (e.g., surgical tools, syringes, apheresis collection devices), or delivery (e.g., syringe, catheter).
+Some devices that can be used with approved RMATs may be evaluated independently using premarket submissions pathways identified in section III.B of this guidance.
+Examples may include some devices used in recovery (e.g., surgical tools, syringes, apheresis collection devices), or delivery (e.g., syringe, catheter).
 When a separate premarket application for a device to be used with an RMAT is appropriate, FDA will apply the least burdensome provisions of the FD&C Act as noted above to determine the "minimum required information" necessary for marketing authorization of that device.

-In some instances, the RMAT and its specified delivery device may be separately packaged but labeled for use together.
-The two products may comprise a combination product.
-Regardless, separate marketing applications for each product may be appropriate, particularly if the delivery device may ultimately be labeled for use with multiple RMATs that have similar characteristics and administration requirements.
-In instances where there are separate applications for the RMAT and delivery device, fulfillment of regulatory requirements may be simplified or streamlined by reducing redundancy in data requirements, e.g., using clinical data generated in association with the RMAT IND studies to support the approval or clearance of the device application as well as the BLA and/or cross-referencing existing device nonclinical performance data in the BLA when available and such reliance is permissible.
-If a separate device application is appropriate for a dedicated delivery device constituent part of a combination product, the least burdensome provisions of the FD&C Act will be applied to determine the data and information necessary to provide reasonable assurance that the delivery device is safe and effective for its intended use.
+In some instances, the device constituent part of an RMAT that is a combination product may be separately packaged.
+Separate marketing applications for each product may be appropriate, particularly, for example, if the delivery device may ultimately be labeled for use with multiple RMATs that have similar characteristics and administration requirements.
+In instances where there are separate applications for the RMAT(s) and device(s), fulfillment of regulatory requirements may be simplified or streamlined to reduce or avoid redundancy.
+For example, when appropriate and legally permissible, clinical or performance data generated in association with studies of one product may be submitted to support certain aspects of the approval or clearance of other, related product applications.
+It may also be possible for one regulatory submission to cross-reference existing performance data in another regulatory submission when available and when such reference is permissible.
+FDA intends to apply the least burdensome concept and principles in the guidance entitled, "The Least Burdensome Provisions: Concept and Principles; Guidance for Industry and Food and Drug Administration Staff," dated